OlesenJonas/PlaylistFilterForSpotify/README.md

 # PlaylistFilterForSpotify
-Program to filter tracks of a Spotify playlist aswell as visualize them in 3D.\
+Program to filter tracks of a Spotify playlist, aswell as visualize them in 3D.\
 Useful for
-- selecting a group of tracks with similar style from a playlist that contains multiple types of music
+- Selecting tracks with similar style from a playlist that contains a wider range of music.\
-  - based on Audio features
+  Using Spotify's
-  - and/or Spotify recommendations
+  - Audio features
-  - and/or the Artists' genres
+  - Recommendations
-- visualizing the audio properties of a playlist in 3D
+  - Genres

 (These are my personal use-cases, and whats currently supported.
 For further features see: [WIP](#wip))\
 Requires Opengl 4.5 support (could definitly be downgraded to a lower version with some code changes)